-The Company has executed share repurchases against authorization approved by the Board of Directors in 2014 and 2016.
-In 2016, the Company repurchased \$120 million of stock under these authorizations and as of December 31, 2016, the remaining authorization was \$240 million.
-The Company plans to repurchase approximately \$100 million of shares in 2017.
+The Company has executed share repurchases against authorizations approved by the Board of Directors in 2014 and 2016.
+In 2017, the Company repurchased \$130 million of stock under these authorizations and as of December 31, 2017, the remaining authorization was \$110 million.
+The Company plans to repurchase approximately \$100 million of shares in 2018, which may be adjusted based on available cash and other investment opportunities.